Lav Pajkić: Political career

 Pajkić was the president of the youth organization of the Serbian People's Party (SNP), led by Nenad Popović.
 He is currently a member of the Serbian Progressive Party and was given the 148th position on the Progressive Party's Aleksandar Vučić — For Our Children electoral list for the 2020 Serbian parliamentary election.
 The list won a landslide victory with 188 mandates out of 250, and Pajkić was sworn in as a member of the National Assembly on 3 August 2020.
 He was a member of the foreign affairs committee and the culture and information committee, a deputy member of the committee on constitutional and legislative issues, the leader of Serbia's parliamentary friendship group with Burundi, and a member of the parliamentary friendship groups with Egypt, Germany, Israel, Morocco, Turkey, and the United States of America.

-He was reelected again In 2022 parliamentary elections but resigned in November of 2022 as he was appointed as state secretary in the ministry of labour, employment, veteran and social policy, and could not hold both positions.
+He was reelected again In 2022 parliamentary elections but resigned in November 2022 as he was appointed as state secretary in the ministry of labour, employment, veteran and social policy, and could not hold both positions.